jjsarton/nins/wniqd/README.txt

 --------

 The provided makefile (Makefile.pellesc) is for a 32 bit system.
-I assume that this will run as service on a 64 bits system.
+If you have a 64 bits system you should use the file Makefile.pellesc54 insteads of the file Makefile.pellesc.

 install wniqd.exe as service: